 For instance, the nose is appropriately associated with the Lung system, the tongue is associated with the Heart, and the mouth is associated with the Spleen.
 By addressing the health of the entire organ system, we can make faster progress towards regaining full use of our senses.

 Furthermore, each flavor is associated with a different organ system (bitter with Heart, acrid with Lungs, sweet with Spleen, sour with Liver, and salty with Kidneys).
-If there is a loss of smell or taste for only certain flavors, we can address the associated organ system to help restore balance and a complete sense of smell.
+If there is a loss of taste or smell for only certain flavors, we can address the associated organ system to help restore balance and a complete sense of smell.

 Acupuncture boosts your immune system.

-Regaining your sense of smell and taste is just the beginning.
+Regaining your sense of taste and smell is just the beginning.
 To stay healthy after Covid-19, you also need to boost your immune system and support your whole-body balance.
 Regular acupuncture and Chinese medicine treatments are the best way to naturally steer clear of seasonal colds, flu, and other viral infections.

 Using Acupuncture for Loss of Smell and Taste: What to Expect?